HarshMondal/resume-parser-api/README.md

 Database Setup:

 - Connect your database in the database.py file.
-- Ensure that you have created a MySQL database named resume_db and the resumes table with the structure provided above.
+- Ensure that you have created a Postgres database named resume_db and the resumes table with the structure provided above.

 ## Running the Project